What is the SMCR?

 Employees who haven’t been adequately trained in the SMCR rules may not feel comfortable with reporting misconduct, particularly if they are not sure if there has been a breach or not.
 By empowering them to feel confident about the rules, they are more likely to be able to spot instances of misconduct in real-world scenarios.

 According to the FCA, breaches made by most employees need to be reported through the annual reporting process.
 For more information on this, please visit the FCA website.
-The FCA explains that in order to report a case of misconduct via the annual reporting process, businesses must include details of the breach such as:
+Official FCA materials outline the categories of information firms may be required to report.
+Refer to FCA guidance for current specifications:

 - Details about the individual who has committed the breach;